sinclairzx81/typebox/readme.md

 }`)
 ```

-In cases where Syntax Types busts through TypeScript instantiation limits, TypeBox offers a fallback ParseOnly function which will Parse the types at runtime, but not infer the type.
-This function can also be used for parsing non-constant strings.
+In cases where Syntax Types exceed TypeScript's instantiation limits, TypeBox offers a fallback ParseOnly function, which will only parse but not infer.
+This function can also be used to parse types where the syntax is statically unknown to TypeScript (for example, when loading types from disk).

 ```typescript
 import { ParseOnly } from '@sinclair/typebox/syntax'